Will My Child Go to Jail or Juvenile Hall?

 Jury Trial vs. Bench Trial in Juvenile Cases

 In New Jersey, a juvenile does not face criminal conviction, but rather a juvenile adjudication of delinquency.
 Juveniles do not receive a trial by jury, but instead cases are decided by bench trial by the judge.
 The trial of a juvenile case is called an adjudication hearing; the judge hears the evidence and determines whether the teenager is delinquent.
 If the judge finds the child delinquent, then a dispositional hearing will be held to create a plan for rehabilitation.

 The disposition plan may contain a variety of requirements, including but not limited to: counseling, fines community service, group home placement, and/or formal or informal probation.
 The length of the plan varies and may be for a few months or even perhaps a full year.
 In the more serious cases, the plan may include sending the juvenile to a detention center to serve their sentence.

 Let Our Attorneys Help You, and Your Child

 The first and most tangible step you can take to help your child is hiring an experienced attorney.
 The very first court notice in Family Court is a directive to the teenager and his family that they must hire an attorney to appear at the hearing, or apply for a public defender to handle the case.
 The court will not proceed with any case unless and until the teenager has representation.
 The juvenile court system is not the same as adult court and having an attorney who understands the differences and complexities will be vital in ensuring the best possible outcome for your child.

-Contact Clark & Clark for a free consultation with an experienced criminal jury trial and juvenile crimes defense lawyer in Freehold, New Jersey.
+Contact Clark, Clark & Noonan, LLC. for a free consultation with an experienced criminal jury trial and juvenile crimes defense lawyer in Freehold, New Jersey.
 We offer aggressive advocacy focused on obtaining positive results in your case.

 We are experienced in the defense of juvenile crimes, including: